Acute Coronary Syndrome occurs when there is a sudden decrease in blood flow to the heart. This is a result of a blockage in the coronary arteries.

 ACS is an umbrella term that refers to heart attacks (myocardial infarctions) or unstable angina

-Initial work up includes cardiac enzymes (troponin levels) and an ECG/EKG
+Initial work up includes blood work such as cardiac enzymes (troponin levels) and an ECG/EKG

-If initial work up is concerning for ACS, a cardiac cath (angiogram) is typically done to visualize the coronary arteries (using dye) and assess the degree of blockage.
+If initial work up is concerning for ACS, a cardiac catheterization (angiogram) is typically done to visualize the coronary arteries (using dye) and assess the degree of blockage.

 Treatment Overview